lukhar/presentations/presentation.rst

 To wrap up... a good unit test
 ==============================

-* test functionality not implementation
+* tests functionality not implementation

 * tests single behavior